antonioscardace/Neuroflux/README.md

 </div>
 <br/>

-Neuroflux is a preprocessing pipeline for paired sMRI–PET data, built on top of powerful open-source neuroimaging tools.
-Given an input **T1 sMRI** and its corresponding PET scan from the same visit, along with a reference space (like MNI152), it outputs a registered, skull-stripped, and intensity-normalized sMRI, its segmentation, a brain mask, and a CSV reporting all ROI volumes in $mm^3$.
-For the **PET** image, Neuroflux produces a scan that is T1- and template-registered, skull-stripped, PVC-corrected, and SUVR-normalized, along with a CSV containing all ROI-level uptake features.
-All tools in the pipeline run entirely on **CPU**, and the segmentation includes around **100 ROIs**, as SynthSeg 2.0 leverages the **Desikan–Killiany** atlas.<br/>
+Neuroflux is a fully **CPU-based** preprocessing pipeline for **paired sMRI and PET** data, built on top of powerful open-source neuroimaging tools.
+Given a T1w sMRI scan and its corresponding PET acquisition from the same visit, together with a reference space such as **MNI152**, it produces a set of standardized and analysis-ready outputs, each saved as an **independent** derivative.

+For the sMRI scan, Neuroflux generates a registered, skull-stripped and intensity-normalized image, a binary brain mask, a multi-ROI segmentation obtained with SynthSeg 2.0, and a dedicated CSV containing ROI-wise volumetric measures.
+This segmentation comprises around **100 ROIs** based on the **Desikan–Killiany** atlas.
+For the PET scan, Neuroflux produces a T1-aligned and template-registered image, a skull-stripped version, a PVC-corrected reconstruction and an SUVR-normalized map.
+Each of these outputs is saved independently, and an additional CSV reports ROI-level uptake features using the same atlas.<br/>

 <p align="center"><img src="docs/images/output.png" width="50%" alt="Neuroflux"/></p>